• Skip to primary navigation

 • All-purpose or gluten-free all-purpose flour - Use gluten-free if you are trying to keep the muffins gluten-free.

 • Instant Polenta or Fine Cornmeal- Be sure to use instant polenta, not regular long cooking polenta.
-If you use long cooking polenta, you will definitely have a different texture.
+If you use long cooking polenta, you will have a different texture.
 I would call that texture "crunchy".

 • Baking Powder - Best to use Double-Acting.